Clojure-lsp

 - Read the clojure-lsp server log

-- Stopping clojure-lsp
+- Stopping any running clojure-lsp processes

 - Starting clojure-lsp

-- Download the configured clojure-lsp version
+- Downloading the configured clojure-lsp version

 is set to something non-blank.

-Ignoring LSP cache files
+Ignoring LSP cache files#

 Clojure-lsp stores its project analysis information in your project.
 Git users can add these lines to their project root directory .gitignore